-- Any changes to the mask made via the Mask Control Options pane (see page 57) are saved with the preset. - After you apply an adaptive preset to a photo, check the masks that the preset created.
+- Effects Apply Masks Local Adjustments Apply Masks - Clicking Apply Masks in the Save Preset window will save your Al-generated regions.
+When you use that preset, those masks will be applied to similarly named regions. - It's best to create an adaptive preset that only uses Algenerated masks.
+If you save a preset where any filters or local adjustments have masks that have been created by the standard masking tools (like the Masking Brush or Gradient Mask), those masks will be regenerated based on the precise location of the mask in the image that was used to create the preset. - Any changes to the mask made via the Mask Control Options pane (see page 58) are saved with the preset. - After you apply an adaptive preset to a photo, check the masks that the preset created.
 Quite often, you'll find that you might need to use some of the mask refinement tools or even the Masking Brush to fine-tune your mask. - Feel free to add your adaptive presets to any of the existing preset categories, or create your own category (see below for how to do that).
-For best practice, however, name or categorize adaptive presets such that you know which ones contain AI-generated selections.
+For best practice, however, name or categorize adaptive presets such that you know which ones contain Al-generated selections.